Vishwajith-K/snippets/README.md

 **o_a_so/**
 - Code tries to check whether the passed number is prime or not
 - Value is returned to shell or whatsoever
-- I used this to know about static linked libs, static linked objects and that's the sole purpose to start this weird folder `object_archive_shared object/`
+- I used this to know about static linked libs, static linked objects, dynamically linked libraries both dynamically linked as well as dynamically loadable and that's the sole purpose to start this weird folder `object_archive_shared object/`
 - The folder has more folders and they may have babies again.
 So, corresponding